-There are three marketing simulation games that are available on this website.
-They are all similar in design and build upon each other as your students progress through their marketing studies.
+There are now five marketing simulation games that are available on this website, plus a digital escape room exercise.
+These sim games are all Excel-based build upon each other as your students progress through their marketing studies.
 They have been designed to be used in conjunction with each other or to meet specific requirements of your assessments and syllabus.

 As you probably know, simulation games provide a great way of generating student engagement and group interaction and are a fantastic supporting learning tool.
 These particular games are focused around competitive marketing strategy.
 In particular, they can be used to help students understand and learn the concepts of:

 - new product development versus investing in existing products

 - return on marketing investment and opportunity costs

 - changing needs of consumers and consumer behavior